 If you want a great value, clean, central, family-friendly place to stay you I recommend Alara Motor Inn.

-If you want accommodation that has kitchen facilities, the Riviera Mackay has excellent reviews.
-It’s also right in Mackay’s centre, a 5-minute walk from Bluewater Lagoon and Caneland Shopping Centre.
+If you want accommodation that has kitchen facilities, the Riviera Mackay has good reviews.
+It’s in Mackay’s centre, a 5-minute walk from Bluewater Lagoon and Caneland Shopping Centre.
 These apartments also have free parking and are more luxurious and modern.
-Of course, they are more expensive at around $280 for a two bedroom apartment (obviously a one bedroom is cheaper).
+Of course, they are more expensive at around A$300 for a two bedroom apartment.

 Ibis Mackay is located near Mackay Airport and has a 24-hour front desk.
 It has a restaurant serving breakfast, lunch, and dinner, and a bar.
 It’s a 10-minute drive into Mackay’s centre but an option if you want to be close to the airport.